MathisLav/GeometryDashCE/README.md

 - Once you download the Appvar, upload it into you calculator and.. you're done!

-Thanks to shadow17, the archive now contains 6 levels (instead of the initial 3 levels)!
+Thanks to Shadow, the archive now contains 8 levels (instead of the initial 3 levels)!
 Thank you!

 NOTE : if the previous website is down, please use this one : http://geometrydash.alwaysdata.net